tadeuszwojcik/win-notify/README.md

 win-notify
 =====================

-  Easy to use notifications for JavaScript Windows Store Apps, no more xml in your js code!
+  Easy to use notifications for JavaScript Windows Store Apps.

-  Compatibile with **Windows 8** and **8.1**.
+  Compatible with **Windows 8** and **8.1** APIs.

 ## Why?
+**Short version**: because native WinRT notifications API([Windows.UI.Notifications](http://msdn.microsoft.com/library/windows/apps/br208661)) isn't JavaScript friendly(to put it mildly).
+See examples below.

-Live tiles and toasts are great way to engage users
+**Longer version**: Everyone who builds Windows Store apps know that live tiles and toasts notifications are great way to engage users.
+WinRT API provides way to utilize those features, unfortunatelly it requires messing with XML (yeah XML, see examples below) and work with API which is more designed for C#/C++ devs.
+To mitigate that issue Microsoft advices to use [notifications extensions library](http://msdn.microsoft.com/en-us/library/windows/apps/hh969156.aspx) which has bit nicer API, but requires compiling c# code in your JavaScript app (WAT?).
+I was bit frustrated by that, so written this lib, it's not too abstracted from native WinRT api (the same names etc), but provides much simpler way of working with notifications from Javascript (at least I hope so)

 ## Installation

 ```sh